rcm-projects/rcm-projects/README.md

 ## Hi there 👋

+This is my Github for personal projects, I'm currently a student at Concordia University

 <!--
 **rcm-projects/rcm-projects** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.